xyzmean/amneziawg-openwrt/README.md

    - Added checkboxes to enable/disable peers.
    - Took `luci-proto-wireguard` as the codebase.
    - Added the correct icon for the interface.
+   - Added support for v1.5+ protocol parameters: I1-I5, J1-J3, ITIME.
 3. `amneziawg-tools` has been aligned  in accordance with the upstream repo [amneziawg-tools](https://github.com/amnezia-vpn/amneziawg-tools/):
-   - The package is now compiled based on the upstream repo.
-Master branch has been chosen as a reference.
+   - The package is now compiled based on the upstream repo. `feature/awg-fix` branch has been chosen as a reference.
    - Fixed bug with non-existent `proto_amneziawg_check_installed` method.
    - Changed temp folders and files to match the protocol name.
    - Refactored scripts a bit to make them look more `amneziish`.
    - Fixed bug with incorrect path when using `amneziawg-go`.
+   - Added support for v1.5+ protocol parameters: I1-I5, J1-J3, ITIME.
 4. `kmod-amneziawg` is now compiled totally based on the upstream [amneziawg-linux-kernel-module](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module) repo.
 Master branch has been chosen as a reference.
-5. `amneziawg-go` has been introduced in version `1.0.20250721` as a replacement for `kmod-amneziawg` beacuse it seems that kernel module has been discontinued.
+5. `amneziawg-go` has been introduced in version `1.0.20250721` as a replacement for `kmod-amneziawg` because it seems that kernel module has been discontinued.
 Please check [this section](#kmod-amneziawg-vs-amneziawg-go) for more information.
-The Go implementation is also totally based on the upstream project [amneziawg-go](https://github.com/amnezia-vpn/amneziawg-go).
+The Go implementation is also totally based on the upstream project [amneziawg-go](https://github.com/amnezia-vpn/amneziawg-go). `v0.2.14-beta-awg-1.5-1` tag has been chosen as a reference.

 # `kmod-amneziawg` vs `amneziawg-go`
 It looks like that kernel module (`kmod-amneziawg`) has been discontinued while the userspace implementation written in Go language (amneziawg-go) receives updates on a regular basis.
 Thus I decided to include the userspace implementation in the repo.
 It is now possible to choose: